apache/druid/docs/content/operations/including-extensions.md

 1) Specify `druid.extensions.directory` (root directory for normal Druid extensions).
 If you don' specify it, Druid will use their default value, see [Configuration](../configuration/index.html).

 2) Prepare normal extension directories under root extension directory.
 Under the root extension directory, you should create sub-directories for each extension you might want to load.
 Inside each sub-directory, you can put extension related files in it.
-(If you don't want to manually setup the extension directory, Druid also provides a [pull-deps](../pull-deps.html) tool that can help you genereate these directories automatically)
+(If you don't want to manually setup the extension directory, Druid also provides a [pull-deps](../pull-deps.html) tool that can help you generate these directories automatically)

 Example: